 The gleaming new Cummins® R2.8 turbodiesel crate engine comes with: a cam-driven vacuum pump, a 120-amp alternator (internally regulated), a power steering pump, a wastegated Holset turbo, a DOC exhaust downtube, a remote oil filter, EGR and oil coolers, a full wiring harness and engine control module, an ECU and a throttle pedal.
 It also comes with a space for a A/C compressor, though that is not included in the purchase price.
 You’ll also get continued improvement offers and Cummins support.

-When it arrives in its wooden crate, plastic wrapped for safety, you’ll find that the wiring harness is already installed.
+When the R2.8 arrives in its wooden crate, plastic wrapped for safety, you’ll find that the wiring harness is already installed.
 The Cummins R2.8® engine has a cast iron cylinder block with sleeves, which could be replaced.
 This gives it greater strength using less material, as the simple and cheap material provides low cost along with reliability.
 The R2.8 has a cast iron cylinder head with four valves per cylinder, each housing a chain-driven single overhead camshaft and a fuel injection nozzle.
 The camshaft actuates valves by rocker arms (short ones are for intake valves and long ones are for exhaust valves).
 They are made with heat-resistant steel and chrome plated stem.
 Though they have the same design, they’re not interchangeable.

-As you’d expect from a Cummins engine it is equipped with a electronically controlled Common Rail fuel injection.
+As you’d expect from a Cummins engine it is equipped with an electronically controlled Common Rail fuel injection.
 The high-pressure fuel pump is mounted on the front end of the engine and is driven by camshaft through the gear.
 The turbocharger is a HE 200 WG without an intercooler.
 The engine is equipped with start-up relief devices at low temperatures and an electric spiral is provided for heating the air in the intake manifold.

 Installing the Engine